-Brad is grateful for an opportunity to be part of the SSCV community and join SSCV’s experienced coaching team.
-He is looking forward to working with athletes and their families to help athletes achieve their best with a training environment he believes second to none.
+Brad is grateful for an opportunity to be part of the SSCV community and SSCV’s experienced coaching team.
+He enjoys working with athletes and their families to help athletes achieve their best with a training environment he believes is second to none.

-Brad, his wife Amy, and their three children are thrilled to be relocating to the Vail Valley exploring all that SSCV and the greater community have to offer.
+Brad, his wife, Amy, and their three children are thrilled to be here in the Vail Valley exploring all that SSCV and the greater community have to offer.

 Freeride Substitute Coach